Hussman School of Journalism and Media (GRAD)

 The master’s in media and communication, UNC Hussman’s on-campus master’s program, prepares students to be leaders and critical thinkers through training in skills, communication concepts, and research and analysis.
 With high standards for scholarly and professional achievement, the program serves individuals interested in entering media and communication professions, professional communicators who want more education in a specialized field, and individuals interested in communication research and teaching.
 Annual enrollment in the program totals about 45 students.

 The program consists of three areas of study: journalism, strategic communication, and theory and research.
-Journalism students specialize in interactive design journalism, public life reporting, or video journalism.
 The journalism and strategic communication curricula are each designed to be completed in just one year, while the theory and research program of study can be finished in two academic years.
 A J.D.–M.A. dual-degree program, part of the theory and research area of study, offered in partnership with the UNC School of Law, allows students to earn both degrees in as little as four years.

 Requirements

-Students start with a bootcamp course, either fundamentals of reporting or fundamentals of video journalism, in summer session II to develop foundational skills.
-In the fall, all students take law, ethics, and contemporary issues, as well as journalism methods.
-The remaining two fall courses and four spring courses are a mix of specialization requirements and electives.
-Students produce much of the work for a culminating final project during their spring courses and finalize the project during the following summer session I, with guidance from a panel of four faculty.
-The students complete the program by passing an oral comprehensive exam and presenting their completed project to the faculty panel.
+Students start with two courses in summer session II to develop foundational skills and examine relevant law, ethics, and other issues.
+In the fall, students complete two course that focus on real-world reporting and another to build skills to create content across various platforms.
+Students produce much of the work for a culminating final project during their spring courses and finalize the project during the following summer session I, with guidance from a small panel of faculty members.

-Up to two elective courses may be taken from related subject fields in other schools and departments of the University or at neighboring universities.
+Students may take up to two elective courses, both in spring, from related subject fields in other schools and departments of the University or at neighboring universities.

 Strategic Communication Area of Study

-The strategic communication area of study features a redesigned curriculum that prepares students for advertising, marketing communication, and public relations positions in agencies, corporations, nonprofit organizations, and government in just one year of study.
+The strategic communication area of study features a redesigned, one-year curriculum that prepares students for advertising, marketing communication, and public relations positions in agencies, corporations, nonprofit organizations, and government.
 Because the professional master's curricula should prepare students to be leaders in the 21st-century workplace, this area of study seeks a balance between critical thinking and technical communication skills.

 Theory and Research Area of Study

 The theory and research area of study is designed for students who are interested in later pursuing a doctoral degree or research positions in industry.
-The curriculum for students in this area is closely tied to the Ph.D. program curriculum.
-Theory and research students do not take professional skills courses.
+The curriculum for students in this area is closely tied to the Ph.D. program curriculum; students do not take professional skills courses.

-Within this 39-credit-hour curriculum, each student completes a core set of classes and works with an advisor to build a specialized program of study based on this foundation.
-Core courses include mass communication theory, research methods, and media law.
+Within this 39-credit-hour curriculum, each student completes the four core courses listed below and works with an advisor to build a specialized program of study based on this foundation.
 Students also are required to take at least two courses in other schools and departments at the University or at neighboring universities.
 A research thesis also is required of each theory and research master’s student.

 J.D.–M.A.
 Dual Degree